dgallichan/retroMoCoBox/README.md

 The script `run_SiemensMP2RAGErecon.m` gives an example of how to call the reconstruction code on your data.
 Also, feel free to get in touch if you would like some full example datasets to test - the raw data for 32 RF channels at 1mm resolution is 4.3 Gb and for 600 um resolution is 7.9 Gb so I haven't put them online by default, but anonymized raw data can also be shared if you are interested.

+---

+### Additional things to note

+Be aware that because the FatNavs are never acquired coincidentally with the host data, the quality of the correction they provide will depend on the kind of motion that took place.
+Slow smooth motion can be corrected well, as can a few instances where there was sudden motion.
+However, if the subject moves continuously and in a 'random' way, then the FatNav motion estimates will not correspond to the head position when the host data were acquired.
+I have not noticed that this causes a problem for healthy volunteers, but it could be important for scanning certain patient populations.
+It also means that when testing that the FatNavs are working, it is best to perform a small slow movement throughout the scan as the 'deliberate motion' to be corrected.